AthinaLange/CoastalLens/README.md

  - include grid dimensions check
  - add documentation for gcp methods

+## Additional comments
+- if same day/location, but using different cameras/drone, please name folders differently
+- only have relevant videos to be processed in the folder

 #### Testing:
 This toolbox is currently in testing phase on the following systems:
 - MacBook Pro M1 2020 (OS 12.6), Matlab 2022b